AmitabhaR/Heavy-Engine/README.md

 The project is licensed under GNU GPL v2.0 .
 Please see the LICENSE file for more information .
 We give you the source code with a strict aggrement that you will remove the name of the original author of the program .
-For more information , please contact us at help.reostudio@yahoo.com .
+For more information , please contact us at reo.studio@yahoo.com .
+Documentation on the way .

 # Platforms
 	1. Windows PC (Managed)